cartesi/docs/cartesi-rollups/tutorials/ether-wallet.md

 ## Using the Ether wallet

-Now, let's create a simple application in the entrypoint, `src/index.ts` to test the wallet functionality.
+Now, let's create a simple application at the entry point, `src/index.ts,` to test the wallet functionality.

 The [`EtherPortal`](../rollups-apis/json-rpc/portals/EtherPortal.md) contract allows anyone to perform transfers of Ether to a dApp.
-All deposits to a dApp is done via the `EtherPortal` contract.
+All deposits to a dApp are made via the `EtherPortal` contract.

 The [`DAppAddressRelay`](../rollups-apis/json-rpc/relays/relays.md) contract provides the critical information (the dApp's address) that the voucher creation process needs to function correctly.
-Without this relay mechanism, the off-chain part of the dApp wouldn't know its own on-chain address, making it impossible to create valid vouchers for withdrawals.
+Without this relay mechanism, the off-chain part of the dApp wouldn't know its on-chain address, making it impossible to create valid vouchers for withdrawals.

 :::note
 Run `cartesi address-book` to get the addresses of the `EtherPortal` and `DAppAddressRelay` contracts.
-Save these as consts in the `index.ts` file.
+Save these as constants in the `index.ts` file.
 :::

 ```typescript